syncfusion-content/javascript-docs/js/Grid/Filter.md

 2. Immediate

 N> For [`filterBarMode`](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filterbarmode "filterBarMode") property you can assign either `string` value (onenter) or `enum` value (`ej.Grid.FilterBarMode.OnEnter`).
+N> In immediate mode, to make the grid to delay the filter action while typing in the filterBar use the  [`immediateModeDelay `](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-immediatemodedelay "immediateModeDelay ") property.

 Filter bar message:

 The filter bar message is supported only for the [`filterType`](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "filterType") as filterbar.
 The filtered data with column name is displayed in the grid pager itself.
-By default [`showFilterBarStatus`](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-showFilterBarStatus "showFilterBarStatus") is true.
+By default [`showFilterBarStatus`](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-showfilterbarstatus "showFilterBarStatus") is true.

 The following code example describes the above behavior.